gerstung-lab/ebmstate/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs for any platform tested.

-Notes in each platform:

-1. Windows 2008 R-devel: 1 note

-  * Note:

->Maintainer: 'Rui Costa <rui.costa@ebi.ac.uk>'

->New submission

->Package was archived on CRAN

-Please see my comments in the beginning of this document.

->Possibly mis-spelled words in DESCRIPTION:
-    Schall (45:138)

-'Schall' (an author name) is correctly spelled
+The following note (or very similar) appeared in the platforms mentioned above except macOS Big Sur and Debian Linux:

+>* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Rui Costa <rui.costa@ebi.ac.uk>’

 >Found the following (possibly) invalid DOIs:
   DOI: 10.1093/biomet/78.4.719
     From: DESCRIPTION
     Status: libcurl error code 56:
-      	Send failure: Connection was reset
+    	OpenSSL SSL_read: Connection reset by peer, errno 104
     Message: Error

 I checked that the DOI is correct.

-2. Other platforms: 0 notes.
+There no other NOTES for any of the platforms.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.